 If a guy you are interested in holds eye contact with you, it’s still a good sign.
 It shows there is some kind of interest there, and you can look for a clue in how he feels by the intensity of his gaze.

-Eye contact to men is also a show of dominance, so try if you are attracted to a man it’s okay to be the first to break eye contact.
+To men, eye contact is also a show of dominance, so try if you are attracted to a man it’s okay to make the first move to break eye contact.
 If you are nervous and tend to keep looking away, a man might read this as if he is creeping you out.

 Lack of Eye Contact